apache/sedona/README.md

 ### Prerequisites

-1. Apache Hadoop 2.4.0 and later
+1. Apache Spark 2.X releases (Apache Spark 1.X releases support available in GeoSpark for Spark 1.X branch)
-2. Apache Spark 1.2.1 and later
+2. JDK 1.7
-3. JDK 1.7
+3. Compiled GeoSpark jar (Run 'mvn clean install' at source code folder or Download [pre-compiled GeoSpark jar](https://github.com/DataSystemsLab/GeoSpark/releases) under "Release" tag).
-4. Compiled GeoSpark jar (Run 'mvn clean install' at source code folder or Download [pre-compiled GeoSpark jar](https://github.com/DataSystemsLab/GeoSpark/releases/tag/0.3) under "Release" tag)
+4. You might need to modify the dependencies in "POM.xml" and make it consistent with your environment.

-Note: GeoSpark has been tested on Apache Spark 1.2, 1.3, 1.4, 1.5 and Apache Hadoop 2.4, 2.6.
+Note: GeoSpark Master branch supports Apache Spark 2.X releases and GeoSpark for Spark 1.X branch supports Apache Spark 1.X releases.
+Please refer to the proper branch you need.

 ### How to use GeoSpark APIs in an interactive Spark shell (Scala)